bf31415/moloch-kibana-examples/opendistro-alerting-details.md

 If all looks good, then you should be able to go to Kibana UI (http://kibana-ip:5601) and see on the left side the set of main action icons an "A" with a circle around it.

+# Configuring alerts

+No need to recreate these details already defined on the opendistro site- visit [this](https://opendistro.github.io/for-elasticsearch-docs/docs/alerting/)  page and the links at the bottom for details on how to configure alerts.